Best Web3 Rug Pull Detection Tools in 2026 — Ranked & Compared

 Should I use multiple tools simultaneously?

-Yes — this is strongly recommended.
-Each tool in this comparison catches a different category of rug pull.
+Yes — strongly recommended.
+Each tool catches a different category.
 GoPlus catches amateur code-based scams.
 Token Sniffer catches copy-paste operations.
 RugCheck catches Solana-specific patterns.
-ChainAware catches sophisticated operators with clean code.
+ChainAware V3 catches sophisticated operators with its dual behavioral + smart contract pipeline.
 QuillCheck catches post-launch behavioral changes.
-Running two or three tools sequentially takes under five minutes and dramatically expands the risk categories you have protection against.
+Running V3 plus one code scanner plus QuillCheck for monitoring takes under five minutes and dramatically expands your protection coverage.
 If two independent tools flag different risks on the same contract, that disagreement alone is a signal worth investigating before committing funds.

-How does ChainAware’s rug pull detection differ from its fraud detection?
+How does ChainAware’s rug pull detection relate to its fraud detection?

-ChainAware’s fraud detection evaluates individual wallet addresses — it produces a fraud probability score for any address, indicating how likely that address is to commit fraud in the future based on its transaction history.
-The rug pull detector applies this fraud probability analysis to the specific set of addresses involved in a liquidity pool — the contract creator, any upstream creators, and all liquidity providers — producing a composite Trust Score for the pool as a whole.
-The rug pull detector therefore uses fraud detection as a component, extending it to assess the specific human network behind a DeFi contract rather than any individual wallet in isolation.
-Both tools are free for individual use at chainaware.ai.
+The Fraud Detector evaluates individual wallet addresses — producing a fraud probability score for any address based on its transaction history.
+The Rug Pull Detector V3 applies that fraud probability analysis to the specific set of addresses involved in a liquidity pool — the contract creator, any upstream creators, and all liquidity providers — then combines that behavioral assessment with a full smart contract code inspection to produce a composite risk score for the pool as a whole.
+The rug pull detector uses fraud detection as a component within a broader dual-pipeline ensemble model.
+Both tools are free at chainaware.ai.
+For the complete product overview including how both tools fit the broader ChainAware stack, see our complete product guide.